bcjordan/bun-ai-minecraft/README.md

 This will:
 1. Start the OpenCode server container (listening on port 4096).
-2. Start the Bot container.
+2. Start a local Minecraft Server (version 1.20.4) and a backup service.
+3. Start a Redis server for audit logging.
-3. Connect the Bot to the OpenCode server and your Minecraft server.
+4. Start the Bot container and connect it to the local server.

+The server data will be persisted in `minecraft-data/`, backups in `minecraft-backups/`, and Redis data in `redis-data/`.

 ### Troubleshooting